 - Tooth grinding.

 To determine how best to treat your condition, a complete evaluation is recommended.
-Your dentist may check the joints and muscles for tenderness, clicking, popping or difficulty moving.
-We’ll need to review your complete medical history, so it is important to keep your dental office record up-to-date.
+Your dentist may check the joints and muscles for tenderness, clicking, popping, or difficulty moving.
+We’ll need to review your complete medical history, so it is important to keep your dental office record.
 Your dentist may take X-rays and may make a model of your teeth to see how your bite fits together.
 Your dentist may also request specialized X-rays of the TM joints.

 How the jaw joints and muscles work